Nirma/Default/README.md

 `Default` is a library that extends what `UserDefaults` can do by providing extensions for saving custom objects that conform to `Codable` and also providing a new interface to UserDefaults described below, via the protocol `DefaultStorable`.
 You can use only the `Codable` support extensions or the `DefaultStorable` protocol extensions or both. (or none, thats cool too)

+# Features
+- [x] Read and write custom objects directly to `UserDefaults` that conform to `Codable`
+- [x] Provides an alternative API to `UserDefaults` with `DefaultStorable`

+### Dont see a feature you need?
+Feel free to open an Issue requesting the feature you want or send over a pull request!

 # Why default?
 This library has
 Storing keys and values in defaults the normal way is error prone because typing out the string value for a key